JoaoAccorsi/Spring-Games/README.md

 # Docker

-Navigate to the folder where script `docker-compose.yml` is located, and run the below command to initialize two containers Postgresql 12 e pgAdmin 4:
+Navigate to the folder where script `docker-compose.yml` is located, and run the below command to initialize two containers (Postgresql and pgAdmin):

 ```bash
 docker-compose up -d